SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 ### 4. Bounds

 As we mentioned earlier, we can also specify constraints for our optimization problems.
 For most algorithms, these constraints are given in the form of lists or dictionaries.
-The simplest type of constraints are in equality constraints on the objective variables called bounds.
+The simplest type of constraints are inequality constraints on the objective variables called bounds.

 ![1565785229316](assets/1565785229316.png)

-Bounds are specified by the L-BFGS-B algorithm as a list of lists, where each sub-list is of length two and contains the upper and lower bound for each optimization variable.
-In other words, the first sub-list corresponds to the bounds for x 0, and the second sub-list for x 1 etc. These bounds are then passed to the constraints optional parameter of the minimize function.
+Bounds are specified by the `L-BFGS-B` algorithm as a list of lists, where each sub-list is of length two and contains the upper and lower bound for each optimization variable.
+In other words, the first sub-list corresponds to the bounds for x0, and the second sub-list for x1 etc. These bounds are then passed to the constraints optional parameter of the minimize function.

 ---